aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-all/_index.md

 type: docs
 url: /tables/get-all/
 aliases: [/get-a-list-of-tables-that-are-contained-in-the-document/]
+description: "Get a list of tables in a Word document"
 weight: 90
 ---

-This REST API get a list of all tables.
+This REST API gets a list of tables.

 ## REST API